 The first thing you should know when deciding whether to apply for a graduate job or scheme is difference between the two - if you're unsure, everything you need to know is right here.

-Applications for graduate schemes are usually open for a set period: if you miss them, you have to wait a year for the chance to apply again.
-Most schemes open around September to October time and the recruitment process often spans all the way until April.
-Because of this early application process, it's wise to have a think over the summer about what schemes might interest you.
+Applications for graduate schemes are usually open for a set period: if you miss them, you might have to wait a while for the chance to apply again.
+Many schemes open for applications almost a year in advance of them actually starting, around September to October time, and the recruitment process often spans all the way until late spring.
+This is to allow plenty of time for multiple interview stages, assessment centres and training.
+Because of this lengthy application process, it's wise to have a think over the summer about what schemes might interest you.

 If you do miss the deadlines, there's no need to worry.
-Some graduate schemes work on a rolling basis, such as Aldi's Graduate Area Manager programme, so you can apply all year round.
+Some graduate schemes work on a rolling basis, so you can apply all year round.
 You also don't have to be straight out of uni to apply for most schemes - as long as you're a graduate, you're eligible to apply to schemes for at least a few years after graduation.

 Internships are a great way to stay productive over the summer break if you're a student, or to boost your CV if you're a graduate who lacks experience in a particular industry.
 Like graduate jobs, internships are often available all year round, however it's better that you apply sooner rather than later.
 Particularly if you're a student who can only intern during university holidays, spaces on internships will be competitive; apply early to boost your chances of securing one.

 The application process for an industrial placement is similar to a grad scheme.
 Most open in September, so you need to be proactive about applying to ensure you secure the placement you want (especially if it's with a large company).
 As with graduate schemes, the recruitment process is often long and might include numerous interviews and an assessment centre.
 They give you good practice for applying to graduate schemes though, and let you get your foot in the door at companies that might end up hiring you come graduation.